-RMCD is a Board committee responsible for assisting the Board in ensuring risk management and control process is in place and functioning, including Shariah risk management through Group Risk Management Department and Shariah regulatory review through Group Compliance Department.
+RMCD is a Board committee responsible for assisting the Board in ensuring risk management and control processes are in place and functioning, including Shariah risk management and Shariah regulatory review.

 Shariah Committee

 The Shariah Committee is responsible and accountable on matters related to Shariah.
 This includes advising the Board and Management on Shariah matters and endorsing and validating products and services, and the operations in relation to Islamic Banking.
 The Shariah Committee reports functionally to AmIslamic Bank's Board of Directors and this provides for the independence of the Shariah Committee in exercising their duties.